 The survey is now closed.

-The launching event of this network took place on 5 November 2019 at Sciensano, in Brussels.
+The launch event of this network took place on 5 November 2019 at Sciensano, in Brussels.
 You'll find more information in the event report and presentations on the programme page.
 Pictures are available here.